Wiesmoor solar energy with land use for a solar park? A showcase project for sustainable urban development – Creative image: Xpert.Digital

 Environmental impacts and sustainability aspects

-The environmental impact of the Wiesmoor solar project can be assessed as positive overall, although the planned deforestation has sparked critical debate.
-Photovoltaic systems have very low soil sealing of less than five percent and, through extensive land use, even enable an improvement in biodiversity.
+The environmental impact of the Wiesmoor solar project is generally positive, although the planned deforestation has sparked critical discussions.
+Photovoltaic systems have a very low soil sealing rate of less than five percent and, through extensive land use, even enable an improvement in biodiversity.
 The areas between and beneath the solar modules can serve as habitats for various animal and plant species and can be ecologically enhanced through targeted planting.

-Modern solar parks are increasingly being designed as "agri-PV" or biodiversity-enhancing systems that enable multiple uses of the land.
-The installation of flower strips, the creation of habitats for insects and birds, and the integration of extensive grazing create valuable ecosystems that are often more species-rich than intensively used agricultural land.
+Modern solar parks are increasingly being designed as "agri-PV" or biodiversity-enhancing facilities that enable multiple uses of the land.
+The installation of wildflower strips, the creation of habitats for insects and birds, and the integration of extensive grazing create valuable ecosystems that are often more species-rich than intensively farmed agricultural areas.

-The CO2 footprint of photovoltaic systems is excellent.
-Modern solar modules pay for their manufacturing energy in just one to three years and then produce clean electricity for 20 to 25 years.
-The Wiesmoor project will save tens of thousands of tons of CO2 emissions over its operating life, thus making a measurable contribution to climate protection.
+Photovoltaic systems have an excellent CO2 footprint.
+Modern solar modules recoup their manufacturing energy within 1-3 years and then produce clean electricity for 20-25 years.
+The Wiesmoor project will save tens of thousands of tons of CO2 emissions over its operational lifespan, thus making a measurable contribution to climate protection.

 Financing and funding landscape

-The Wiesmoor solar project is being financed through a combination of equity, bank loans, and existing funding programs.
+The Wiesmoor solar project is financed through a combination of equity capital, bank loans, and the use of existing funding programs.
 Although Lower Saxony does not currently offer specific state funding for photovoltaic projects, investors can benefit from various federal programs and favorable financing options.

-KfW Bank offers low-interest loans for renewable energy through its "Renewable Energy – Standard" program, which can also be used for large-scale photovoltaic projects.
-In addition, companies can benefit from depreciation and tax advantages that improve the profitability of solar investments.
+KfW Bank offers low-interest loans for renewable energy projects through its "Renewable Energies – Standard" program, which can also be used for large photovoltaic projects.
+In addition, companies can benefit from depreciation allowances and tax advantages that improve the profitability of solar investments.

 The feed-in tariff under the Renewable Energy Sources Act (EEG) offers investors long-term planning security.
-Although tariff rates have declined in recent years, the 20-year tariff guarantee remains an important factor for project financing.
-Project developers are increasingly relying on direct marketing and power purchase agreements (PPAs) with industrial companies to generate higher revenues.
+Although the tariff rates have decreased in recent years, the 20-year tariff guarantee remains an important factor for project financing.
+Increasingly, project developers are also relying on direct marketing and power purchase agreements (PPAs) with industrial companies to generate higher revenues.

 Technical challenges and solutions

-The fluctuating power production of photovoltaic systems requires intelligent energy management solutions.
-Innovar Solar therefore plans to integrate battery storage systems that can store excess power during periods of high solar irradiation and release it when needed.
+The fluctuating electricity production of photovoltaic systems requires intelligent energy management solutions.
+Innovar Solar therefore plans to integrate battery storage systems that can store excess electricity during periods of high solar irradiance and release it again when needed.
 This technology contributes to grid stability and enables better marketing of the generated electricity.

-The Wiesmoor solar project is just the beginning of a more comprehensive transformation of the region's energy infrastructure.
-The city and its partners are already planning further projects that will continuously expand the renewable energy portfolio.
+The Wiesmoor solar project is just the beginning of a broader transformation of the regional energy infrastructure.
+The city and its partners are already planning further projects that will continuously expand the portfolio of renewable energies.
 The experience gained and the expertise developed will serve as a basis for future projects and establish Wiesmoor as a model location for sustainable energy supply.

-The scalability of the concept is also reflected in the plans for additional solar parks in the city.
-Several potential sites have already been identified and are in various planning stages.
-This systematic approach makes it possible to continuously increase local energy production while leveraging experience from previous projects.
+The scalability of the concept is also evident in the plans for further solar parks within the city limits.
+Several potential locations have already been identified and are at various stages of planning.
+This systematic approach makes it possible to continuously increase local energy production while simultaneously leveraging experience from previous projects.

-Innovar Solar also plans to transfer the technologies and concepts developed in Wiesmoor to other locations.
-With a pipeline of over 4.3 gigawatts of photovoltaic and 3 gigawatts of battery storage projects, the company aims to become a leader in the German renewable energy market.
+Furthermore, Innovar Solar plans to transfer the technologies and concepts developed in Wiesmoor to other locations.
+With a pipeline of over 4.3 gigawatts of photovoltaic and 3 gigawatts of battery storage projects, the company aims for a leading role in the German renewable energy market.

 Socioeconomic impacts on the region

-The implementation of the Wiesmoor solar project will have far-reaching positive effects on the region's socioeconomic development.
-In addition to the direct creation of jobs during the construction and operation phases, there will also be indirect employment effects in suppliers and service companies.
-Local tradespeople involved in the installation, maintenance, and servicing of the systems will particularly benefit.
+The realization of the Wiesmoor solar project will have far-reaching positive effects on the socio-economic development of the region.
+In addition to the direct creation of jobs during the construction and operation phases, indirect employment effects will also arise in supplier companies and service providers.
+Local craft businesses, which are involved in the installation, maintenance, and servicing of the systems, will particularly benefit.

-The increased trade tax revenue generated by the solar project strengthens the financial strength of the city of Wiesmoor and enables investments in municipal infrastructure and public services.
+The increased business tax revenue from the solar project strengthens the financial resources of the town of Wiesmoor and enables investments in municipal infrastructure and public services.
 These funds can be used for educational institutions, transport routes, or digital infrastructure, thus contributing to the overall attractiveness of the location.

-Another important aspect is enhancing Wiesmoor's image as an innovative and sustainable business location.
-This visibility as a pioneer in renewable energies attracts additional companies and skilled workers who want to work in a future-oriented environment.
-This development reinforces the structural transformation from a traditionally agricultural to a modern, technology-oriented economic structure.
+Another important aspect is the enhancement of Wiesmoor's image as an innovative and sustainable business location.
+Its visibility as a pioneer in renewable energies attracts further companies and skilled workers who want to work in a future-oriented environment.
+This development reinforces the structural transformation from a traditionally agricultural economy to a modern, technology-oriented one.

 Wiesmoor as a model city: solar energy, climate and economic growth

-Wiesmoor's vision for the future goes beyond pure energy production.
-The city strives for a holistic transformation toward a climate-neutral location that enables living, working, and recreation in harmony with environmental protection.
-The experiences from the solar project will be incorporated into the development of other sustainable infrastructures, such as electromobility or the energy-efficient renovation of public buildings.
+The vision for Wiesmoor's future extends beyond mere energy production.
+The town is striving for a holistic transformation towards a climate-neutral location that enables living, working, and recreation in harmony with environmental protection.
+The experience gained from the solar project will inform the development of further sustainable infrastructure, such as electromobility and the energy-efficient renovation of public buildings.

-The successful implementation of the project is expected to attract further investors and project developers to Wiesmoor, which could lead to the creation of a renewable energy cluster.
+The successful implementation of the project is expected to attract further investors and project developers to Wiesmoor, potentially leading to a renewable energy cluster.
 This development would further strengthen the town's position as an energy hub and create new opportunities for research, development, and innovation.
-In the long term, Wiesmoor could become a benchmark location for the successful integration of renewable energies into rural structures, thus gaining national recognition.
+In the long term, Wiesmoor could become a model location for the successful integration of renewable energies into rural areas, thereby gaining nationwide recognition.

-Look, this little detail saves up to 40% installation time and costs up to 30% less.
-It's from the USA and patented.
+Look, this little detail saves up to 40% installation time and reduces costs by up to 30%.
+It comes from the USA and is patented.

-Your partner for business development in the field of photovoltaics and construction
+Your partner for business development in the fields of photovoltaics and construction

-From industrial roof PV to solar parks to larger solar parking spaces
+From industrial rooftop PV to solar parks and larger solar parking lots

 ☑️ Our business language is English or German